sophgo/sophon-stream/samples/license_plate_recognition/README_EN.md

 └── yolov5_pre.json
 ```

 Among them, [license_plate_recognition.json](./config/license_plate_recognition.json) is the overall configuration file for the example, managing information such as input streams.
-Multiple channels can be supported on a single image, with the num_channels_per_graph parameter configuring the number of input channels, sample_interval setting the frame skip interval, and loop_num setting the number of loop plays.
+Multiple channels can be supported on a single image, with the channels parameter configuring the number of input channels, sample_interval setting the frame skip interval, and loop_num setting the number of loop plays.
 The channel section includes information such as stream URL.

 In cases where the channel_id property is not specified in the configuration file, the demo will default to assigning channel_id for each data channel, starting from 0.